TKD SOURCE

 광개 Kwang-Gae / Gwang-Gae (39 movements)

-KWANG-GAE is named after the famous Kwang-Gae-Toh-Wang, the 19th King
+KWANG-GAE is named after the famous Kwang-Gae-Toh-Wang, the 19th King of the

-greater part of Manchuria.
-The diagram represents the expansion and recovery
+Manchuria.
+The diagram represents the expansion and recovery of lost territory.
+The 39

-of lost territory.
-The 39 movements refer to the first two figures of 391 A. D., the
+movements refer to the first two figures of 391 A. D., the year he came to the throne.

 포은 Po-Eun (36 movements)

-PO-EUN is the pseudonym of a loyal subject Chong Mong-Chu (1400) who was
+PO-EUN is the pseudonym of a loyal subject Chong Mong-Chu (1400) who was a famous

-a famous poet and whose poem "I would not serve a second master though I
+poet and whose poem "I would not serve a second master though I might be crucified a

-might be crucified a hundred times" is known to every Korean.
-He was also a
+hundred times" is known to every Korean.
+He was also a pioneer in the field of physics.

-the king and country towards the end of the Koryo Dynasty.
+The diagram represents his unerring loyalty to the king and country towards the end of the

 계백 Gae-Baek / Gye-Baek (44 movements)

-AD).
-The diagram represents his severe and strict military discipline.
+diagram represents his severe and strict military discipline.

 EUI-AM (Movements - 45)

-EUI- AM is the pseudonym of Son Byong Hi, leader of the Korean
+EUI- AM is the pseudonym of Son Byong Hi, leader of the Korean independence movement

-independence movement on March 1, 1919.
-The 45 movements refer to his age
+on March 1, 1919.
+The 45 movements refer to his age when he changed the name of Dong

-(Heavenly way religion) in 1905.
-The diagram represents his Indomitable Spirit,
+Hak (Oriental culture) to Chondo Kyo (Heavenly way religion) in 1905.
+The diagram

-displayed while dedicating himself to the prosperity of his nation.
+represents his Indomitable Spirit, displayed while dedicating himself to the prosperity of

 충장 Choong-Jang / Chung-Jang (52 movements)

-CHOONG-JANG is the pseudonym given to General Kim Duk Ryang who lived
+CHOONG-JANG is the pseudonym given to General Kim Duk Ryang who lived during the

 JUCHE (Movements - 45)

-JUCHE is a philosophical idea that man is the master of everything and decides
+JUCHE is a philosophical idea that man is the master of everything and decides everything.

-everything.
-In other words, the idea that man is the master of the world and his
+In other words, the idea that man is the master of the world and his own destiny.
+It is said

-own destiny.
-It is said that this idea was rooted in Baekdu Mountain which
+that this idea was rooted in Baekdu Mountain which symbolizes the spirit of the Korean

-symbolizes the spirit of the Korean people.
-The diagram represents Baekdu
+people.
+The diagram represents Baekdu mountain.

 고당 Ko-Dang / Go-Dang (39 movements)

-Pseudonyn of the patriot Cho Man Shik, who dedicated his life to the Korean
+Pseudonym of the patriot Cho Man Shik, who dedicated his life to the Korean

 Independence Movement and to the education of his people.